elisaklunder/Dataset_Management/report.md

 how are things getting appended in the labels list, both in csv format and hierarchical

-lazy loader how does it work? should it have a load_batch function or do it all in load_data? or maybe we use open/load in the libraries themselves?
+# -lazy loader how does it work? should it have a load_batch function or do it all in load_data? or maybe we use open/load in the libraries themselves?

-should train test split work so that it only splits the already loaded data?
+# should train test split work so that it only splits the already loaded data?

 # for eli
 why cant I install librosa?